adelmonsouza/adelmonsouza.github.io/_posts/2025-11-01-dtos-under-the-hood.md

 ) {}
 ```

-DTOs try to solve the problem by:
+DTOs solve the problem by:

-1. Still receiving the request (following REST principles)
+1. Receiving the request (following REST principles)
-2. But only exposing specific, controlled fields
+2. Only exposing specific, controlled fields
 3. Only allowing modifications to intended fields

-While this helps, it's essentially a solution for a problem created by exposing entities directly.
-It adds classes and conversions, but it solves issues that wouldn't exist with DTOs from the start.
+4. Providing clear API contracts separate from database models

+DTOs create a clean boundary between your database model and your API contract, preventing unauthorized access and ensuring only intended fields can be modified.

 ## Why This Also Causes Performance Problems